mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/ML_SERVICE_INTEGRATION.md

 - Files are **content-addressed** (SHA-256) and stored once.
 Duplicates are discarded before training.
 - A per-stream **watermark** (`ingest:<exchange>:<symbol>:<timeframe>`) ensures backfills and live ingestion never overlap ranges.
 - Trainers atomically claim files (`downloaded → processing → processed`) so that concurrent retrains cannot double-consume data.
+- If a training run exits early, all claimed file IDs are **requeued** back to `downloaded` so the next cycle can retry without losing coverage.

 Recommended practice: